SeryioGonzalez/Azure_IoT_Lab/sample-app/README.md

 See in the capture below, you have a simulated device at the bottom as you did in lab 2 being controlled by an application:

 ![Lab diagram](../images/app-3.png "Header Image")

+The script for simulating a device that sends and receive messages is location [here](https://github.com/SeryioGonzalez/Azure_IoT_Lab/blob/master/iot-client/iot-hub-client-message.py)